wasilukowa/nawykownik/README.md

 # Nawykownik App :)

-Aplication as of 02/10/2020 still needs to be finished but first draft of it can be found here: https://wasilukowa.github.io/nawykownik/#/
+Aplication as of 05/10/2020 still needs to be finished (work in progress) but first draft and basic functionality IS ON and can be found here: https://wasilukowa.github.io/nawykownik/#/

 ### Used technologies: